 Effects of Mass Communication on Society and culture - Mass media and national integration, mass media and social development.
 Diffusion of new ideas and practices - Cultural norms and diffusion.

-- CO1. acquire about mass media and how it develops communication such as print, radio, television in modern society. - CO2. train the students about the technological development in the mass communication press.
+- CO1.
+The course enables the students to acquire about mass media and how it develops communication such as print, radio, television in modern society. - CO2.
+To train the students about the technological development in the mass communication press.